cosmos/sdk-tutorials/academy/2-main-concepts/multistore-keepers.md

 <HighlightBox type="synopsis">

-It is time to address multistore and keeper.
+Keepers are responsible for persisting module states.
+All access to the state is through a Keeper, so Keepers are an ideal place to ensure that invariants are enforced and security principles are always applied.

 Before you begin, take a look at the following sections:

 * [Transactions](./transactions.md)
 * [Messages](./messages.md)